bartszulc-qa/blog/_posts/2014-09-28-behavior-driven-development-part-1.md

 ---
 layout: post
-title: Behaviour Driven Development - Part 1
+title: Behavior Driven Development - Part 1
 description: "My first encounter with BDD, or at least how I understood BDD back then."
 created: 2014-09-28
 modified: 2014-10-11